Common 2nd line support tasks for data.gov.uk and CKAN

 Where commands mention DATASET_NAME, this should either be the slug for the dataset, or the UUID.

-sudo -u deploy govuk_setenv ckan /var/apps/ckan/venv3/bin/ckan dataset purge DATASET_NAME
+ckan dataset purge DATASET_NAME

 Bulk deleting datasets

-This needs to be done on the CKAN machine, since the deletion API is protected from external access.
+This needs to be done on the CKAN machine, since [the deletion API is protected from external access][ckan-api-404].
 Your API key is required, which can be obtained from your user profile in the CKAN web interface.
-Put a list of dataset slugs or GUIDs in a text file, with one dataset per line, then run the following.
+You might need to change the limit to the number of datasets that can be deleted - otherwise the deletion may appear to work in CKAN but the changes won’t make it through to data.gov.uk and subsequent publish jobs could be blocked.

 while read p; do curl --request POST --data "{\"id\": \"$p\"}" --header "Authorization: <your_api_key>" http://localhost:<ckan_port>/api/3/action/package_delete; done < list_of_ids.txt